jakearchibald/jakearchibald.com/static-build/posts/2021/11/did-a-walk/index.md

 <div class="video"><iframe name="hour-14" src="https://www.youtube.com/embed/fH_0o8jZnhs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 </figure>

-Whoa, I'm starting to sound really tired now.
+This time it's [Mariko's](https://twitter.com/kosamari) turn to join me, and whoa, I'm starting to sound really tired.
 There are a few connection issues with this one, but it seems to sort itself out in time for the question <a target="hour-14" href="https://www.youtube.com/embed/fH_0o8jZnhs?autoplay=1&start=315">"what do you do day to day as a dev rel?"</a>.
 And then it features a <a target="hour-14" href="https://www.youtube.com/embed/fH_0o8jZnhs?autoplay=1&start=626">live crossing of the half way mark</a>!

 Seeing how much happier I am at the end of this video vs the start makes me realise how much doing these videos _helped_.
 A huge thanks to everyone who joined me on these calls.